Subaru High-$z$ Exploration of Low-Luminosity Quasars (SHELLQs). XXV. Large-scale environments of low-luminosity quasars at $z\sim6$ traced by Ly$\alpha$ emitters: Discussion

 \subsection{LAE overdensity around galaxies with a similar $M_*$ as our quasars}

-Our quasar samples leverage the advantage of known host galaxy $M_*$, allowing us to discuss the impact of AGN occurrence on LAE overdensity by comparing it to the LAE overdensity surrounding non-AGN galaxies with the same $M_*$.
+Our quasar samples leverage the advantage of known host galaxy $M_*$, allowing us to compare the LAE overdensity of our quasars with that of non-AGN galaxies with a similar $M_*$ to our quasars.
+The stellar-to-halo mass relation anticipates that both the quasars and the non-AGN galaxies have similar DMH mass, resulting in a fair comparison of the LAE overdensities of them.